anovos/anovos-docs/docs/using-anovos/feature_recommender.md

 # Feature Recommender

-Feature engineering has always played a crucial role in solving any Machine learning (ML) related problems.
+Feature engineering has always played a crucial role in solving problems related to machine learning (ML).
-Features/Predictors decide whether the Machine Learning projects are successful or not.
+Features and predictors determine whether machine learning projects are successful or not.

-However, coming up with good & intuitive features is not an easy task.
+However, coming up with intuitive features is not an easy task.
-Identifying list of potential features to build is a very hard to come up and requires both expertise in domain knowledge and technical aspects of Machine learning.
-In fact, 80% of Data Scientists' time are being spent on data wrangling and Feature Engineering tasks, and only 20% is for fine-tuning the model and testing out.
+Identifying the right features to build is challenging and requires both domain knowledge and expertise in the technical aspects of machine learning.
+In fact, 80% of data scientists' time is spent on data wrangling and feature engineering, while only 20% is spent on fine-tuning and testing the models.
-Building features from scratch is a cold-start problem for any Data Scientists to figure out what features would be used to help them in creating their models.
+Building features from scratch and figuring out what features they should use to create models is a daunting cold-start problem for any data scientist.

-There are many tools to help Data Scientist to narrow down the features, but they are either not scalable, or very comprehensive to understand and operate.
-Here, within ANOVOS, we launch an open-source tool, Feature Explorer and Mapper (FER) module, in order to help the Machine Learning community with these cold start Feature Engineering problems.
+There are many tools that help data scientists to narrow down the features, but they are always either not scalable, or complicated to understand and operate.
+Within _Anovos_, we've launched an open-source tool, the Feature Explorer and Mapper (FER) module, to help the machine learning community tackle the cold-start problem.

-With Feature Explorer and Mapper module, we mainly address two problems:
+With Feature Explorer and Mapper, we mainly address two problems:

-- Create a platform for Data Scientists to explore available/already used features based on their interest of Industries/Domain and Use cases
+- Create a platform for data scientists to explore available and already used features based on their in industries/domains and use cases of interest
-- Mapper module helps identify better features for Data Scientists to address cold-start problems (based on the data they have in hand)
+- The Feature Mapper helps data scientists in identifying better features based on the data they have on hand

-Feature Explorer and Mapper utilizes Semantic similarity based Language Modeling in Natural Language Processing (NLP).
+The Feature Explorer and Mapper both use semantic-similarity-based language modeling based on recent Natural Language Processing (NLP) techniques.
-Semantic matching techniques aims to determine the similarity between words, lines, and sentences through multiple metrics.
+Semantic matching aims to determine the similarity between words, lines, and sentences through multiple metrics.

-In this module, we use [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) for our semantic model.
-This model is built based upon Microsoft [Mpnet](https://arxiv.org/abs/2004.09297) base model, masked and permuted pre-training for language understanding.
-Its performance triumphs BERT, XLNet, RoBERTa for language modeling and text recognition.
-The importance features of this model are,
+In this module, we use [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) as our semantic model.
+This model is based on Microsoft’s [Mpnet](https://arxiv.org/abs/2004.09297) base model that offers masked and permuted pre-training for language understanding.
+Its performance beats BERT, XLNet, and RoBERTa in language modeling and text recognition.

+The important features of this model are:

-- Trained on more than 1 billion training pairs, including around 300 millions research paper citation pairs
+- Trained on more than a billion training pairs, including approximately 300 million research paper citation pairs
 - Fine-tuned using cosine similarity from sentence pairs, then apply cross entropy loss by comparing true pairs

-Our solution consists of 3 main steps:
+Our solution consists of three main steps:

-- Using the pretrained model, convert textual data into tensors (Text Embedding Technique)
+- Convert textual data into tensors using the pretrained model
-- Compute similarity scores of each input attribute name & description across both corpora (Anovos Feature Corpus & User Data Dictionary Corpus)
+- Compute similarity scores of each input attribute name and description across both corpora (_Anovos_ Feature Corpus & the user-defined data dictionary corpus)
-- Sort the results and get the matches for each input feature based on their scores
+- Sort the results and get the matches for each input feature based on its scores

-See below for the solution workflow of Feature Explorer and Mapper for further understanding of our solution.
+The following diagram illustrates this workflow of the Feature Explorer and Mapper:
 ![Solution Details Diagram](../assets/Feature_Recommender_Workflow.png)